Experiential Learning Depot

 Tips:

-• Community PBL Bundle - All PBL projects require interacting with a community expert to some capacity, but the projects in this bundle are dependent on community relationships.
+• Community PBL Bundle - The projects in this bundle are dependent on community relationships.
 Help learners practice these skills with community-specific projects.

 6. Incomplete Projects